About Us

 Our Members

-Our founders’ vision was to establish a liberal religious presence in west Phoenix.
-For more than 20 years we have provided that home to our members and visitors.
-We are a growing multi-generational congregation of more than 250 members.
+Founded in 1975, by a small but mighty group of retirees, our founders’ vision was to establish a liberal religious presence in the West Valley.
+For nearly 50 years, UUCS has been an oasis of progressive faith to our members and visitors.
+We are a growing multi-generational congregation of more than 150 members.

 Our members come from nearly all west valley cities.
-Our location is a convenient and easy drive from both Sun City and Sun City Grand, and many of our members come to us from those cities.
-Over the last 10 years, as new families moved into the cities of Peoria, Surprise, El Mirage and Youngtown, the number of families with children in our congregation has significantly increased.
+Our location at the eastern edge of the city of Surprise is a convenient and easy drive from Glendale, Peoria, El Mirage, and the Sun Cities.
+Over the last 15 years, as new families moved into the West Valley, the number of families with children in our congregation has significantly increased.

-Service and volunteerism is important in Unitarian Universalism, our members are involved in almost every aspect of the operation of our church.
+Service and volunteerism are important in Unitarian Universalism, our members are involved in almost every aspect of the operation of our congregation.
 From decisions about the order of service and the coffee we serve, to the organization of the ushers and the maintenance of our facilities; member volunteers make it happen.
-Our members also take the lead in organizing community outreach programs for adult education and the adoption of local schools to ensure they have volunteers for tutoring and other tasks.

 Our Covenant